Common Drop Shipping Problems

 Also it makes good sense to become a member of a good reliable Drop Ship Supplier Directory that offers metrics that show you potential profits that can be made using historical data.

-5. Dealing with Supplier Mistakes
+Dealing With Drop Ship Supplier Mistakes

 Depending on the quality of supplier you have, the frequency of mistakes in delivered products can be anywhere from quite frequently to very rarely.
 One sign of a mediocre supplier is one who repeatedly gaffs in fulfillment errors and logistical problems.
 A good rule of thumb is to always be ready to accept responsibility for your suppliers’ mistakes.
 Trying to pin any delivery problems on your suppliers to your customers comes off as amateurish and in bad taste.
 Just accept the cost of remedying any logistical problems as part of the business.
 If a supplier consistently makes such mistakes, make a point of looking for a higher quality one.